 He is very well versed in the analysis and presentation of complex telephone evidence and able to challenge attribution and other evidence relating to the seizure and alleged use of electronic devices.

 In addition to the forgoing, he is instructed regularly by the defence in a range of cases on a privately paid basis.
 He has successfully defended clients from the professions.

-Peter has recently returned from a month in Nigeria, having been invited by the UK Foreign & Commonwealth Office to advise Nigeria’s elite advocates on the investigation and presentation of counter-terrorism cases.
-Peter continues this specialist training for elite Prosecutors and Judges in Tanzania and Somaliland.
+Peter has worked in Nigeria, having been invited by the UK Foreign & Commonwealth Office to advise Nigeria’s elite advocates in the presentation of terrorism cases.
+Peter continues this specialist training for elite advocates in Tanzania and Somaliland

 Lecturing & training